Adamisnothere/dataviz-project-template-proposal/README.md

 * Added comparison mode for 2 different airlines for all rating types
 * Added search bar to search for specific airlines
 * Added ability to select which rating type to use

+### Week3:
+* Cleaned up titles in all modes
+* Changed the color range in the primary graph to be diverging from dark reds up to dark greens
+* Added feature to highlight the airline if you hover over the legend color in compare mode